-In your working years, you’ve hear people preach the merits of pay yourself first by investing systematically through payroll or through an automatic deduction from your bank account each and every month.
-The added benefit of this forced savings is that you take advantage of dollar cost averaging where you benefit from systematically buying more units of an investment when prices are low and less units when prices are expensive.
+In your working years, you’ve heard people preach the merits of pay yourself first by investing systematically through payroll or through an automatic deduction from your bank account each and every month.
+The added benefit of this forced savings is that you take advantage of dollar-cost averaging where you benefit from systematically buying more units of an investment when prices are low and fewer units when prices are expensive.

 For example, let’s say you have a $100,000 investment priced at $10 per share.
 If we want $500 per month of income, you will need to sell 50 units to create that income.
 But what happens if you need the same income but prices fluctuate?

 If a market correction hits, and you see a 30% drop in the price you will need to sell 71.429 units to keep the same $500.00 of income.
 A 30% drop means you have to sell over 42% more units to keep the same income.
 Anyone with SWPs in a prolonged recession or bear market will have a really tough time recovering from this math.